Branching Out (magazine)

 Branching Out is a Canadian magazine created by Susan McMaster in 1972 and published by the New Women's Magazine Society.
 It aligns with the second wave feminist movement.
 Its mission was to provide a platform for female intellectual and artistic production.
-It is part of the Women in Print press movement, which contributed to women's liberation.
+It is part of the women in print movement, which contributed to women's liberation.
 The periodical received support from the Alberta Law Foundation and featured advertisements for the Alberta Women's Bureau, a government organization.
 At its height, the magazine had about 2500 subscribers with 1500 retail copies distributed per issue which was a significant feat for Canadian alternative press at the time.
 In 2019, "University of Alberta doctoral student Tessa Jordan," published the book Feminist Acts: Branching Out Magazine and the Making of Canadian Feminism, contributing to Branching Out's notability as a significant entity in Canadian feminist studies.
 The magazine is also a part of the Alberta Women's Memory Project.